 Jobs to do now

-Weak plants can benefit from an additional high nitrogen feed, such as ammonium sulphate, at 25g (¾oz) per square metre/yard.
+In late winter, feed with a high potassium general fertiliser, such as Vitax Q4 or fish, blood and bonemeal.
+Scatter two handfuls per square metre/yard around the base.
+Weak plants may benefit from an additional high nitrogen feed, such as ammonium sulphate, at 25g (¾oz) per square metre/yard.

 Protecting flowers from frost